-Thanks to the media hype, Aldrich Ames became a household name in the US during the 90s.
+Thanks to the media hype, Aldrich Ames became a household name in the US during the 1990s.
 Ames is one of the first people to break a polygraph, and he did it more than once.
-He did it against the world’s best intelligence agency.
+On top of that, he did it against perhaps the world’s best intelligence agency.

 Ames was not a very promising agent when he was working in the CIA.
-Drinking problems, extramarital affairs, loud arguments in parties and such silly temperamental mistakes made it crystal-clear that he was not going to be a legend… yet he did become so, but for the wrong reasons.
+Drinking problems, extramarital affairs, loud arguments at parties, and silly temperamental mistakes made it crystal-clear that he was not going to be an espionage legend.
+Yet somehow, he became exactly that… just for all the wrong reasons.

 In huge debt and newly divorced, Ames needed to get some cash.
-The Embassy of Soviet Union was willing to provide it.
+The Embassy of the Soviet Union was willing to provide it.
 Fortunately for him, he was placed on the team assessing Soviet embassy officials as potential double agents.
-Instead of turning them into double agents, Ames became one for them.
+Instead of turning them into double agents, Ames became one himself.

-Over a period of time, Ames delivered pricelessly critical information to Russians for $4.6 million.
+Over a period of time, Ames delivered critical information to the Russians for $4.6 million.
 He also disclosed at least ten of the CIA’s sources in the KGB.
 All of them were executed.
 Eventually, the CIA caught him.
-He beeped on the radar due to his lavish lifestyle that was way beyond the reach of a person with a $60,000 salary.
-He was charged and now spends the rest of his life in prison.
+He blipped on their radar due to his lavish lifestyle, which was way beyond the reach of a person with a $60,000 salary.
+He was charged, convicted, and is spending the rest of his days in prison.

 2. Kim Philby of the Cambridge Five

 The most brilliant Soviet spy of Cold War era.
 Receiver of the Order of the British Empire.

 Kim Philby was to MI6 what Aldrich Ames was to the CIA.
 Philby was the Communists’ biggest mole in the West, and the pivotal figure of the famous Cambridge Five (a ring of Soviet spies).